VPSNode/pterodactyl-eggs/README.md

-# pterodactyl-eggs
+# Eggs

-The custom eggs for SudoSecurity Hosting
+These are some eggs that we use in VPSNode Hosting, posted here for easy access